aws-samples/aws-net-guides/SampleApplications/2022/readme.md

+## AWS .NET Samples

+In 2022 a number of AWS employees who love .NET on AWS go together to create a set of sample application that show how to use .NET with a variety of AWS services.
+All of the samples are written in C#, and are easy to follow.
+None will take more than 45 minutes to complete, and the shortest will take as little as 5 minutes.
+The goal is show you how easy it is to learn use .NET with AWS

 Linked below you will find six sample applications that show how to use .NET with various AWS services.
 Each sample includes a readme file that describes a problem, and how it is solved.

 Full source code, and instructions for deployment are included in each sample.